 But if the state greenlights a massive dam project a quarter-mile downriver, this precious habitat will be repeatedly drowned in up to 254 feet of stagnant, oxygen-depleted flood water.
-From Crim Creek to Thrash Creek, juvenile trout and salmon will suffocate under the weight of a temporary, six-mile-long reservoir.
+From Crim Creek to Thrash Creek, juvenile trout and salmon be driven from typical rearing grounds by a temporary, six-mile-long reservoir.
 Downriver of the dam, incubating salmon eggs will be scoured by the dam’s high-volume flood water releases.

 “We’re expecting the state to give a full accounting of these negative impacts,” Helsley says, referring to a forthcoming draft environmental impact statement on the dam from the Washington Department of Ecology.
 The draft EIS is scheduled to be released February 27, initiating a two-month public comment period.

 The public comment period, which ends April 27, represents the first opportunity for residents to weigh in on a project that, Helsley says, “costs too much, does too little, and has too many negative impacts” for people and fish.
 The dam wouldn’t generate hydropower, or agriculture water supplies, or new fishing opportunities for residents.
 But it would pose a serious risk to the river’s vulnerable fish populations.